 The Athletic Program at Blessed Sacrament is under the direction of a paid parish athletic coordinator and a parish priest.
-The sports program philosophy encourages all of the youth of the parish to participate in either Catholic Youth Organization teams or in Intramural teams.
+The sports program philosophy encourages all of the youth of the parish to participate in either Catholic Youth Organization (CYO) teams or in Intramural teams.
 Emphasis is placed on Christian values such as sportsmanship, responsibility and unity.

-Please contact Marilyn Campbell at 202-449-3985 or mcampbell@blessedsacramentdc.org.
+Please contact Mary Seidel at maryseidel@blessedsacramentdc.org.